naberatu/HeroViewer/README.md

 Used the fonts [Hylia Serif by Artsy Omni] and [New Rocker by Pablo Impallari]

-[Hylia Serif by Artsy Omni]: https://artsyomni.com/hyliaserif [New Rocker by Pablo Impallari] https://fonts.google.com/specimen/New+Rocker#standard-styles
+[Hylia Serif by Artsy Omni]: https://artsyomni.com/hyliaserif

+[New Rocker by Pablo Impallari]: https://fonts.google.com/specimen/New+Rocker#standard-styles